Ambition (charity)

 Ambition (formerly known as Clubs for Young People) is a registered charity whose members are youth organisations in cities, counties and countries throughout the UK.
 Through its network, Ambition works with more than 3,500 organisations, supporting over 350,000 young people.
 In 2017, it merged with the charity UK Youth.
 Ambition works directly with its member organisations to help facilitate the delivery of quality of youth services, and also influences national and local government to support youth clubs.

-The current Chief Executive is Helen Marshall.
+The current Chief Executive is Marie Hammer.

 Purpose and charitable objective

 Ambition is a major voluntary youth organisation in the UK, promoting the importance of quality youth clubs.

 History

 Ambition was founded on 24 October 1925 as the National Association of Boys' Clubs (NABC) in order to consolidate the Boys' and Lads' Club movement which had been growing steadily since the latter quarter of the 19th century.
 At the time the vast majority of boys left formal education at the age of 14 and began life in employment.
 To many boys the street was the only place available to socialize once they had finished work, which became seen as a social problem.
 The boys' club movement therefore aimed to provide these working class boys with a place to socialize and have access to positive activities in their leisure time.

 Once founded, the NABC grew rapidly.
 Within a year, five local federations were affiliated bringing 262 boys' clubs with them while an additional thirty-three clubs were affiliated directly with the NABC.
 By 1928, fifteen local federations with 715 clubs had affiliated with 71 further clubs joining directly and by 1930, 17 federations were affiliated and 944 clubs, 107 of which were directly.
 More than half of the federations which were affiliated by 1930 had not previously existed.

 At the 1930 NABC conference, the Principles and Aims of the Boys Club Movement was accepted by the organization as the official doctrine of the Boys' Club movement and popularly became known as "the NABC Bible".
 The document set out the purpose, programme, policy and philosophy of the National Association.

 National Association of Boys' Club continued through the Second World War and contributed towards the war effort.
 During the war, many boys' clubs had to alter the practices and the activities they provided.
 Many helped the war effort with new activities such as cultivating fallow ground, providing canteens for local soldiers, digging shelters and helping evacuated school children.
 Many youth clubs opened their premises as makeshift schools during the day.
 Boys clubs' also helped children evacuate from the cities during the war to settle into their new homes and make friends.

 In 1992, NABC officially changed its name to NABC-Clubs for Young People, to reflect that its clubs were no longer just for boys.
 In 1999, this changed again to the National Association of Clubs for Young People and in 2005 to Clubs for Young People.
-In 2012, the charity's new name became Ambition.
+In 2012, the charity's name became Ambition.